scamacho23/liszt/README.md

 # Quick Note

-**Quick Note makes it easy to jot down notes in the command line, and keep clear ideas in separate notes**
+**Quick Note makes it easy to jot down notes in the command line, and keep ideas clear in separate notes**

 ## Installation
-In your command line, enter `brew tap scamacho23/quicknote` to get a beta of **Quick Note**
+In your command line, enter `brew tap scamacho23/quicknote` to download the tap of **Quick Note** Next, enter `brew install qnote`, which should install `qnote` on your machine.

-At the moment, you will also need to add an alias to your `.bashrc` or `.zshrc` (depending on if you use bash or zsh) that reads as follows:

-`alias remember='python3 path/to/quicknote/in/homebrew'`
+*If you are having issues with installation, send an email to quicknote.v1@gmail.com*

 ## Contributing to the Project
 For more information, see the `CONTRIBUTING.md` file.